 One area where many DTC businesses fall behind their competitors is with their payment options.
 Consumers no longer want to choose between credit cards or checks to make their purchases.
 The most successful companies all use payment gateway providers that accept a range of payment types like ACH payment, eCheck, recurring payments, and more.
 At the very least, you really want to be able to accept payments online, or you'll lose out to your competitors rather quickly.
 Remember, you want your customers to feel like you care about their experience, so anything that makes transactions easier helps.

-Frequently Asked Questions About Direct To Consumer Trends
+Frequently Asked Questions About Direct to Consumer Trends

 Direct to consumer businesses are seeing major changes this year with both growth and difficulties on the horizon.
 To help further clarify things, let's take a look at some of the most common questions business owners have about DTC trends.

-What Is The Difference Between DTC And eCommerce?
+What Is the Difference Between DTC and eCommerce?

 There are a lot of overlaps between DTC and eCommerce, but DTC means selling directly to the end-user and eCommerce means selling online.
 DTC businesses can operate brick-and-mortar stores and B2B businesses can sell online, so they aren't the same thing.

-Why DTC Is The Future?
+Why DTC Is the Future?

 Since more markets than ever are opening up each year, DTC businesses are gaining access to massive markets.
 Rather than sell to resellers at a small margin, businesses are choosing the DTC model and using the internet to make sales.

-How Big Is The DTC Market?
+How Big Is the DTC Market?

-Did We Just Become Best Trends?
+DTC Trends: Did We Just Become Best Trends?

 The DTC industry is seeing massive growth year-over-year and many small businesses are the biggest winners.
 Pay attention to the trends above and provide your customers with quality products and superior service to grow your business faster than ever.